rxue/learning-dirary/books/Java/EE/J2EE/head-first-servlet-and-jsp-2ed/ExamRange/README.md

 > you don't have to know everyone of the method in class `Cookie`, but you must know the **request and response methods to get and add cookies**.
 You should also know the `Cookie` *constructor* and the `getMaxAge()` and `setMaxAge()` methods
 ## What is not in the exam
 * `RequestDispatcher.include` (page 207)
+## Chapter 8: Script-free pages: scriptless JSP
+> The exam doesn't expect you to be a complete *EL* being.
+Everything you might typically use or be tested on, is covered in the next few pages page 368